combobulativedesigns/gptwntranslator/README.md

 ## Current Limitations (or Future Improvements?)

 - The tool only works with Japanese web novels from Syosetu.
+- The tool crawls the entire index for the novel, regardless of the -c argument, and scrapes their contents.
+On long novels, this might take a while.
+(FIRST THING TO CORRECT!!!)
 - The tool doesn't translate:
     - Chapter titles
     - Subchapter titles